sadransh/pdf-translator-for-human/docs/README.rst

     There are two required attributes, namely "api_key" (string) and "target" (string or list).
     Attribute "source" is optional.

-    You can provide your api key as an argument or you can export it as an env var e.g. `export OPENAI_API_KEY="your_key"`
+    You can provide your api key, api base as an argument or you can export it as an env var e.g.
+    `export OPENAI_API_KEY="your_key"
+     export OPENAI_API_BASE=https://api.openai.com/v1
+    `

 .. code-block:: python